saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright.md

 ## Emulation

 Playwright can test your app on any browser as well as emulate a real device such as a mobile phone or tablet.
-You can check more details [here](https://playwright.dev/docs/emulation).
+Check more details in [Playwright docs](https://playwright.dev/docs/emulation).

 :::note
-This is not a real emulator or simulator.
+It is not a real Emulator or Simulator.
 Playwright just simulates the browser behavior such as `UseAgent`, `screenSize`, `viewport` and etc.
 :::